digitart/CSSkel/README.md

-# Barebones
+# CSSkel
-Barebones is simple, responsive boilerplate based off the popular [Skeleton](http://getskeleton.com) project by [Dave Gamache](https://twitter.com/dhg).
+CSSkel is a fork of [Barebones](https://acahir.github.io/Barebones/) by  is simple, responsive boilerplate based off the popular [Skeleton](http://getskeleton.com) project by [Dave Gamache](https://twitter.com/dhg).

+We use it a lot for small projects so we appended some basic structures missing and fixed some class names to make it meaningful but short and logic.

-While there are several other active forks of Skeleton, Barebones differs by requiring no external tools or dependencies such as CSS pre-processors.
+While there are several other active forks of Skeleton, CSSkel heritage from Barebones requiring no external tools or dependencies such as CSS pre-processors.
 Simply download and go.

 ## Getting started